gsimon2/dramatic-rolls/README.md

 ## Usage Instructions
 There are no particular instructions for use.
 Once the module is enabled, will automatically add sound effects to natural 20s or natural 1s, when a single d20 is being rolled.

 - Compatible with the [Dice So Nice!](https://foundryvtt.com/packages/dice-so-nice/) module.
-Holds the addition effects until the rolling animation is completed.
+Holds the additional effects until the rolling animation is completed.

 - Compatible with the [Confetti](https://foundryvtt.com/packages/confetti/) module.
 Triggers the confetti effect on natural 20s.